Misaka17032/CS2-Bot-Hider/README.md

 ```

-`SetPersonaName` also drives the scoreboard via the controller schema, so
+`SetPersonaName` also drives the scoreboard via the controller schema
-the new name is networked to clients — not just stored internally.

 ------------------------------------------------------------------------